 Customizable speaker connections

-The 'RZ730 has outputs for 11 speakers, allowing for different home theater and wired multi-room music configurations (just remember, its nine amplifier channels can't power more than nine speakers at once).
-You can use all nine channels in a 5.1.4 or 7.1.2 Dolby Atmos or DTS:X system, or you can go with a more modest surround sound setup and repurpose the extra channels in one of a few ways.
+The DRX-3.2's nine-channel amplifier gives you a lot of choices for setting up your home theater.
+You can use all nine channels in a 5.1.4 or 7.1.2 Dolby Atmos® or DTS:X™ system, or you can go with a more modest surround sound setup and repurpose the extra channels in one of a few ways.

-You can also connect a stereo receiver or amplifier through line-level Zone 2 and Zone 3 connections and use the DRX-5.2 as a preamp, so you can use all nine channels for surround sound in your home theater and still get stereo sound in up to two additional rooms.
-Whole House Audio mode lets you turn on and synchronize all audio zones with a push of a button.
+You can also connect a stereo receiver or amplifier through line-level Zone 2 connections and use the DRX-3.2 as a preamp, so you can use all nine channels for surround sound in your home theater and still get stereo sound in a second room.

 Power and Processing: